systemd/mkosi/mkosi.md

 `--minimize`

-: Attempt to make the resulting root file system as small as possible, reducing free space on the file system as much as possible.
+: Attempt to make the resulting root file system as small as possible by removing free space from the file system.
 Only supported for `gpt_ext4` and `gpt_btrfs`.
-For ext4 this relies on `resize2fs -M`, which reduces the free disk space but is not perfect and thus generally leaves some free space in place.
-For btrfs the results are perfect, leaving no free space.
+For ext4 this relies on `resize2fs -M`, which reduces the free disk space but is not perfect and generally leaves some free space.
+For btrfs the results are optimal and no free space is left.

 `--encrypt`